stephengeorge568/project-monaco-server/README.md

 4. Perform command ‘docker build –t ot-server .’ on root folder
 5. Perform command ‘docker run -p 8080:8080 ot-server'

+Or, to local host, simply run download Maven, JDK and run ‘mvn spring-boot:run’

 ## Release Notes
 September 2022: Only one document at a time can be supported.
 Some minor bugs with operational transformation process.
 No way to save document model to filesystem or database.